-- Home & Kitchen
+- Home and Kitchen

-- Sport & Outdoors
+- Sports and Outdoors

-- Toys & Games
+- Toys and Games

-Create an Amazon Seller account
+2. Create an Amazon Seller account

 Complete the account setup by providing Amazon with your business name and address, phone number, credit card and bank account information, and your Taxpayer Identification Number.

-Add the Amazon sales channel to your store
+3. Add the Amazon sales channel to your store

-Click on the + button next to Sales Channels, then Learn More in the Amazon section, and finally on Add channel.
+Click on the + button next to Sales Channels, then “Learn More” in the Amazon section, and finally, Add channel.

-On the last page, click on Connect to Amazon and then enable Shopify to access information from your Amazon Seller account.
+On the last page, click on “Connect to Amazon” and then enable Shopify to access information from your Amazon Seller account.

 Every product you want to sell on Amazon needs to have its own UPC (Universal Product Code).
-You can buy UPCs from a number of online suppliers.

-Create Amazon listings
+5. Create Amazon listings

-Click on Amazon under the Sales channels section, and then on Create Listing.
-Choose the product you want to list and click on Select product.
+Click Amazon under the Sales channels section, and then “Create listing.”
+Choose the product you want to list and click “Select product.”